BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 ```
 ## **Opening a Wallet**

 Open an existing wallet file **created by BLOCWallet v3.0**.
-BLOCWallet also supports the following :
+BLOCWallet v3.0 also supports the following :

-* .wallet file created by the [BLOC Desktop Wallet & Mining Client v2](../BLOC-GUI-Desktop-Wallet-V2.md)
+* .wallet file created by the [BLOC Desktop Wallet & Mining Client v2](../Using-BLOCWallet#bloc-desktop-2.0.2)
-* .wallet file created by the BLOC Simple Wallet v2
+* .wallet file created by the previous BLOC Simple Wallet v2

 Here's a quick image of BLOCWallet in action after have successfully `open a wallet`: